-- NCO authority to apprehend, see paragraph 32, these regulations; Article 7(c) UCMJ; and paragraph 19, MCM 1951. - (2) Noncommissioned officers may be authorized by their commanding officers, in accordance with Article 9(b), UCMJ, to order enlisted persons into arrest or confinement.
+- (1) NCO authority to apprehend, see paragraph 32, this regulation; article 7(c) UCMJ; and paragraph 19, MCM 1951. - (2) Noncommissioned officers may be authorized by their commanding officers, in acordance with article 9(b), UCMJ, to order enlisted persons into arrest or confinement.
 Also see paragraph 21a, MCM 1951.
-This authority is frequently confined by commanding officers to first sergeants, charge of quarters, or other duty positions. - (3) Noncommissioned officers do not have any authority to impose nonjudicial punishment upon other enlisted personnel under Article 15, UCMJ.
+This authority is frequently confined by commanding officers to first sergeants, charge of quarters, or other duty positions. - (3) Noncommissioned officers do not have any authority to impose nonjudicial punishment upon other enlisted personnel under article 15, UCMJ.
 However, the recommendations of noncommissioned officers may be sought and considered by unit commanders.

-- (4) As enlisted commanders of troops, certain noncommissioned officers play an extremely important role in furthering the efficiency of the company, battery, or troops.
+- (4) As enlisted commanders of troops certain noncommissioned officers play an extremely important role in furthering the efficiency of the company, battery, or troops.
 This function includes the prevention of incidents which, if they occurred, would make it necessary to resort to trial by courts-martial or imposition of nonjudicial punishment.
 Thus, the NCO is a key assistant to the commander in administering the minor nonpunitive (not to be confused with nonjudicial punishment) disciplinary responsibilities prescribed in paragraph 33, and in paragraph 128c, MCM 1951.
-See also paragraph 35b these regulations. - (5) In taking corrective action with regard to subordinates, noncommissioned officers will be guided by, and observe, the principles set forth in paragraph 34e. - (6) For trials of noncommissioned officers by courts-martial whose membership, as provided by Article 25(c)(1), UCMJ, includes enlisted persons, the following will apply.
+See also paragraph 35b, this regulation. - (5) In taking corrective action with regard to subordinates, noncommissioned officers will be guided by, and observe, the principles set forth in paragraph 34e. - (6) For trials of noncommissioned officers by courts-martial whose membership, as provided by article 25(c)(1), UCMJ, includes enlisted persons, the following will apply.
 When it can be avoided, no member of the court-martial will be junior to the accused in rank or grade.
-Specialists will not, except under extraordinary circumstances, sit as members of courts-martial of noncommissioned officers.
-In those cases in which a specialist sits on a court-martial of a noncommissioned officer he should be in a higher pay grade than the accused. - (7) In the case of corporals, or noncommis- - sioned officers in higher grades, summary court-martial may not adjudge confinement, hard labor without confinement, or reduction except to the next inferior pay grade.
-This restriction, so far at it applies to corporals, is in addition to those imposed in paragraph 15b and 126c(2), MCM, 1951.

-g.
-Miscellaneous NCO responsibilities, prerogatives, and privileges.
-Noncommissioned officers will---
+Specialists will not, except under extraor-dinary circumstances, sit as members of courts-martial of noncommissioned officers.
+In those cases in which a specialist sits on a court-martial of a noncommissioned officer he should be in a higher pay grade than the accused. - (7) In the case of noncommissioned officers above the fourth enlisted pay grade, summary courts-martial may not adjudge confinement, hard labor without confinement, or reduction except to the next inferior grade. - (8) When nonjudicial punishment (art.
+15, UCMJ) is imposed on a noncommissioned officer it may not include correctional custody, confinement on bread and water or diminished rations, or any type of extra duty involving labor or duties not customarily performed by a noncommissioned officer of the grade of the person who is to perform the extra duty. - h.
+Miscellaneous NCO. responsibilities, prerogatives, and privileges.
+Noncommissioned officers will-